DAYS AND TIMES:

 Times: Can vary between 8.40am - 4.10pm Exact times can only be confirmed nearer the start date.

 This course is designed for adults intending to enter a number of professions within the health sector.
 The key theme of health runs throughout the course, approached from psychological, biological and sociological perspectives.
 The unit on Equality and Opportunity ensures that you have a thorough understanding of professional practice within the health professions, and is complemented by the Independent Study related to a chosen profession.
 You will be assessed by a variety of methods including examination practice, presenting information and writing essays.
 Throughout the year, academic skills such as note-taking, essay writing, revision and research are taught to ensure that you achieve the best grades possible on the Access course and in the future at degree level.

 Here are some examples of the degree courses which could be followed on completion of this Access programme.

-In the first term learners will focus on refreshing their academic skills of note-taking and effective time management and applying these to the subject matter being studied, which includes:
+In the first term you will focus on refreshing your academic skills of note-taking and effective time management and applying them to the subject matter being studied, which includes:

 You will also receive tutorial help and guidance with your application to university.

-In term two learners are supported in selecting a topic for their individual research which focuses on studying the role and responsibilities within a chosen profession.
-Building on knowledge gained in the previous term, the second term encourages the development of independent learning and study skills through the following content:
+In term two, you will be supported in selecting a topic for your individual research which will focus on studying the role and responsibilities within a chosen profession.
+Building on knowledge gained in the previous term, the second term encourages you to develop independent learning and study skills through the following content.

-In term three learners complete their research and demonstrate that they have applied academic theory to the study of a related profession.
-This is in the form of an extended written project and is supported by a presentation of the report and it’s findings.
-In addition to that learners are assessed on the following topics:
+In term three, you will complete your research and demonstrate that they have applied academic theory to the study of a related profession.
+This is in the form of an extended written project and is supported by a presentation of the report and its findings.

-The assessment reflects the skills that you will need at university so will be a combination of individual essay writing, timed essays, research skills, presentations and group work.
-All graded units are marked as Pass, Merit or Distinction.
+The assessment reflects the skills that you will need at university so will be a combination of individual essay writing, timed essays, research tasks, presentations and group work.
+Most units will be graded a Pass, Merit or Distinction.